claw-project/claw-language-specification/definition/var-transform.md

 </code>
 </pre>

-The goal of scalar replacement is to reduce memory references by using register references.
+The goal of scalar replacement is to reduce memory references by trying to improve register usage.

-The **scalar-replace** directive allows to extract a memory reference from a loop.
+The **scalar-replace** directive allows to extract a memory reference from a loop and be placed into a scalar variable.

 ###### Options and details
 * *scalar_var*: name of the replacement variable after code transformation